What is a door supervisor?

 Yes!
 Door supervisors may also work as security guards, often for the same company.

 The duties are similar but door supervisors typically have more interaction with customers and so will be responsible for monitoring queues at the entrance of a building to prevent queuing jumping or arguments that might break out.
-Security guards usually focus on patrolling inside an establishment instead of outside.
+Security guards usually focus on patrolling construction sites, shopping centers and office buildings, where door supervisors have a variety of roles.

 Door supervisors may also escort people from the premises for various reasons, such as those who are drunk and disorderly or threatening others.